-New: Family First Prevention Services Act Transition Grants
+NEW: Family First Prevention Services Act Transition Grants

 The Family First Prevention Services Act (FFPSA) was enacted on February 9, 2018, as part of P.L.
 115-123.
-Overall, the law supports the use of evidence-based practices to promote the well-being of children, youth, and families and to prevent unnecessary foster are placements.
-To support implementation of FFPSA and further its goals, Congress passed the Family First

-Transition Act (henceforth, "Transition Act") as part of P. L. 116-94, signed into law on December 20, 2019 which included an appropriation of funds.

-The Family First Prevention Services Act funding has been awarded to Nevada for activities directly associated with implementation FFPSA initiatives.
+Overall, the law supports the use of evidence-based practices to promote the well-being of children, youth, and families and to prevent unnecessary foster care placements.
+To support implementation of FFPSA and further its goals, Congress passed the Family First Transition Act (henceforth, "Transition Act") as part of P. L. 116-94, signed into law on December 20, 2019, which included an appropriation of funds.
+FFPSA funding has been awarded to Nevada for activities directly associated with implementation FFPSA initiatives.

-Funds will be used for activities such as:
+Funds will be used for statewide activities such as:

-- Contracting with consultants to assess and expand service arrays in alignment with Nevada's FFPSA Prevention Plan - Assisting congregate care facilities in meeting the criteria for Qualified Residential Treatment Programs - Training and implementation of evidence-based models in alignment with Nevada's FFPSA Prevention Plan - Enhance data collection and CQI capacity as required by FFPSA - Contracts with community providers to monitor prevention plans - Updates to UNITY to track data and practices required by FFPSA - Updates to Child Welfare Academy trainings to account for changes in practice due to FFPSA
+- Contracting with consultants to assess and expand service arrays in alignment with Nevada's FFPSA Prevention Plan - Assisting congregate care facilities in meeting the criteria for Qualified Residential Treatment Programs - Training and implementation of evidence-based models in alignment with Nevada's FFPSA Prevention Plan - Enhance data collection and CQI capacity as required by FFPSA - Contract with community providers to monitor prevention plans - Update UNITY to track data and practices required by FFPSA - Update Child Welfare Academy trainings to account for changes in practice due to FFPSA